 Henkel, the global manufacturer of Loctite, has partnered with TerraCycle to offer a solution to recycle adhesive packaging.

 Through the LOCTITE® Anaerobic Adhesive Recycling Program, you can purchase a postage-paid recycling box that you can fill with empty anaerobic Loctite adhesive containers.
 Then, you can send it to TerraCycle for processing.
 They will thermally treat the containers and turn them into new plastic products.

 How to dispose of motor oil and oil filters

 There are many restrictions when it comes to disposing of oil and oil filters due to environmental and safety concerns.
 Remember: Never dump oil in the garbage or flush it down the drain.
+It is considered hazardous waste and should be taken to a special waste treatment facility.
 The proper way is to store it in a safely sealed container before sending it off for recycling.
-Here's a tip: Use a funnel to minimize spills.
-In case of spills, soak it up with absorbent materials.
-For oil filters, place them in a leak-proof zip lock bag.
-Mark the items with the words "waste oil" and take them to a recycling centre or a service station as soon as possible.
-If you are driving, be sure to store these in the boot.
-Contaminated oil cannot be recycled.
-It is considered as hazardous waste and should be taken to a special waste treatment facility.